 The Florida Citrus Archives are now housed in the Sarah D. and L. Kirk McKay, Jr. Archives Center.
 We collect all materials related to the citrus industry from marketing materials like citrus crate labels, to the photographs and papers of groves and individuals involved in the industry.
 We preserve these materials and make them available to researchers and the public.
 You can find a list of processed collections if you click here.

 In 2008 the Florida Citrus Hall of Fame Fellowship Program was created to provide an engaged learning opportunity for FSC students and to expose them to a part of Florida history they may know little about.
 When the Archives Center opened in 2009 we proudly began displaying the Florida Citrus Hall of Fame Wall of Honorees.
 Each year more names are added to the wall, and information about these winners is available in the archives and on the Florida Citrus Hall of Fame website.
-Together the archives staff and Florida Citrus Hall of Fame Fellows have scanned labels and photographs, arranged and described collections, and created digital exhibits and digital collections of citrus materials.
-These digital representations include:
+Together the archives staff and Florida Citrus Hall of Fame Fellows have scanned labels and photographs, arranged and described collections, and created digital exhibits.
+To view the archival materials please click on the following links:

-The Fruit and Vegetable Label Collection at Florida Southern College contains digitized crate labels from Thomas Mack, James Ellis, Jerry Chicone, and Anthony Whiting.
+The Fruit and Vegetable Label Collection at Florida Southern College contains digitized crate labels primarily from Thomas Mack, James Ellis, Jerry Chicone, and Anthony Whiting.
 Used primarily in the 1920s-1950s, these colorful labels were used for marketing the different groves and growers.

 about the citrus crate label collection